 Dr. Badasu is a lecturer at the Institute of African Studies at the University of Ghana.
 She specializes in migration, population, and gender studies.
 She lectures on the rights of the child, the rights of women, and gender issues in Ghana, and has been an ISP advisor to many students since 1998.
 Because she is a gender study specialist, many students in this discipline use her help not only to develop a specific ISP topic but also to locate community resources for their field study.

 Dr. Twerefuor is a lecturer at the economics department at the University of Ghana, Legon.
-For his interest in simplifying instructions to beginner students, the program uses him as a speaker during the program’s orientation or immediately after, and his speech usually centers on key factors in the economic growth of Ghana and how best to analyze Ghana’s socioeconomic challenges in the context of contemporary politics and interactions with the interests of Western partners.
+For his interest in simplifying instructions to students, Dr. Twerefuor serves as a speaker during the program’s orientation, and his speech usually centers on key factors in the economic growth of Ghana and how best to analyze Ghana’s socioeconomic challenges in the context of contemporary politics and interactions with the interests of Western partners.
 He has helped many students develop themes for their ISPs and has supervised many students’ projects since 1998.

 Dr. Takyiwaa Manuh

 Dr. Manuh was, until recently, the director of the Institute of African Studies at the University of Ghana, Legon.
 During her tenure she initiated several innovations that have made this institute a school highly regarded by both the government and donor agencies in Ghana.
 She is very vocal in the media, where she speaks for good governance and the rights of women.
 She normally speaks to SIT students on the rights of women and gender issues in Africa.
 Although retired, she is widely sought after by NGOs and students doing studies in migration and gender issues.
 She has been an ISP advisor to several SIT students since 2007.